 9) Exhibition: Tribute to Yannis Behrakis

-In collaboration with the Reuters Foundation, we’re organizing a photo exhibition as a tribute to to Yannis Behrakis, one of Reuters’ most decorated and best-loved photographers.
+In collaboration with Reuters, we’re organising a photo exhibition as a tribute to to Yannis Behrakis, one of Reuters’ most decorated and best-loved photographers.
 He passed away on March 2, 2019, after a long battle with cancer.
 Reuters and the European Press Prize present an exhibition of Yannis Behrakis’ photographs as a tribute to his work and dedication.
 The exhibition was specifically curated for the 2019 European Press Prize Award Ceremony.

 10) Moderator: Ralitsa Vassileva